Russia's Bolshoi calls off premiere of Nureyev ballet

 In 1958-61 Nureyev was a principal dancer of the Kirov (now Mariinsky) Ballet in St Petersburg.
 He asked for a political asylum in France while on a tour in Paris in 1961.

-(Reporting by Maria Kiselyova.
-Editing by Jane Merriman)
+Reporting by Maria Kiselyova.
+Editing by Jane Merriman